Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 - hot steak sandwiches

-4.7 Hot and cold food sold at the same time
+4.7 Hot and cold food and drink sold at the same time

-If you sell a mixture of standard-rated and zero-rated items for an inclusive price for consumption off the premises, you’ll have to work out the tax value of each item in order to calculate how much VAT is due on the standard-rated item.
-You can do this on the basis of cost or market values as explained in the VAT guide (Notice 700).
+If you sell a mixture of standard-rated (or temporarily reduced rated) and zero-rated items for an inclusive price for consumption off the premises, you’ll have to work out the tax value of each item in order to calculate how much VAT is due on the standard-rated item.
+You can do this on the basis of cost or market values as explained in the VAT guide (VAT Notice 700).

 Examples of mixed supplies of takeaway food include: